utilmeta/utype/docs/en/guide/func.md

 	print(e)
 ```

 ### `@staticmethod`
-In a class, functions that use `@staticmethod` decorators are called static methods, which contain no instance or class parameters.
-Utype also supports resolving static access, regardless `@utype.parse` of the order of the decorators and `@staticmethod`, as shown in
+In a class, functions that use `@staticmethod` decorators are called static methods, which contain no instance or class parameters. utype also supports to parse staticmethods, regardless the order of `@utype.parse`  and`@staticmethod`, as shown in

 ```python
 import utype